fastrgv/hbox/README.md

 * (3) [float] MaxGb memory to use
 * (4) [int 0..4, 10..14] Solution method:
-	* 0 (default) "quick" solution using "smart-inertia" [a cfg updated only if #pushes is reduced]
+	* 0 (default) Quick solution using "smart-inertia" [a cfg updated only if #pushes is reduced]
-	* 1 move-reducing updates using inertia [a cfg updated even if #pushes is equal but #moves is reduced]
+	* 1 Move-reducing updates using inertia [a cfg updated even if #pushes is equal but #moves is reduced]
 	* 2 No Hungarian Estimator using inertia: possibly more move-efficient solutions but typically slower.

-	* 3 Method 0 without inertia, i.e. single-steps.
+	* 3 Method 0 without inertia, i.e. single-steps. (similar to hbox6, the prior version)

-	* 4 Suppresses use of the sixth heuristic.
+	* 4 Suppresses use of the sixth heuristic. (similar to hbox5, an older version)

-	* 10..14 triggers "baseline" option for the above 4 methods where only one or two heuristics are used.
+	* 10..14 triggers "baseline" option for the above 5 methods where only one or two heuristics are used.
 So simply add 10 to the method number 0..4 to get its "baseline" version.

 		The methods 10,11,13 use only 2 heuristics (#1,#6), while 12,14 only one (#1).
 The 6 Heuristics (priority measures) are explained below.